npiper/ghactions-accelerator/README.md

 # GitHub Actions Accelerator

-Used to push up my development environment and access key secrets to be auto-created in new Github Repos so they can be used by GitHub actions.
+Convenience scripts from command line to create new Repos and  push up my development environment and access key secrets to be auto-created in new Github Repos so they can be used by GitHub actions.

 ## Prerequisites